Waco siege: Songs

-Video games

-The tactical shooter Tom Clancy's Rainbow Six Siege, developed and published by Ubisoft, includes a map named "Oregon".
-This map is similar to the Mount Carmel Center, although this similarity has not been noted by the developers.

 Series

-The Waco siege is used as a subplot in the episode "Two Guys Naked in a Hot Tub" of South Park S3E8.
-In the episode the ATF plans to save the day by stopping the 'cultists' of a meteor-shower from killing themselves.
+The Waco siege is used as a subplot in the South Park episode, "Two Guys Naked in a Hot Tub".
+In the episode, the ATF plans to save the day by stopping the 'cultists' of a meteor-shower from killing themselves.
 Even if it means they have to "Kill every single one of them".
 The episode depicted the ATF as incompetent and shows them killing multiple innocent people needlessly.

 The X-Files season 4 episode 5, The Field Where I Died makes references to various cult related events from that period, including the Waco siege.
 The episode centres around an ATF and FBI investigation of a cult compound suspected to be involved in child abuse and illegal gun manufacturing.

+In season 3, episode 11 of True Blood, Jason Stackhouse tells his romantic partner, Crystal Norris, that the Drug Enforcement Administration is planning to raid the drug dens her family and community operate in fictional town Hotshot, Louisiana.
+She responds, saying the community will fight back, or, kill everyone to avoid prosecution.
+Jason then exclaims it'll be Waco all over again.